ir-engine/ir-engine/packages/ops/xr3ngine/README.md

 ## Configuration

-The following table lists the configurable parameters of the XR3ngine chart and their default values.
+The following table lists the configurable parameters of the XREngine chart and their default values.

 Dependent charts can also have values overwritten.
 Preface values with mariadb.*or agones.*